In today’s lab you will be working in ArcGIS Pro to produce a map of the Smithers area using source data provided.

-Alternatively you can do basic math, e.g. converting to meters.
+Alternatively you can do basic math, e.g. converting to metres.

 $feature.ELEVATION * 0.3048 + "m"

 *There is no need for you to be able to write these expressions for your homework, just know the option is available.
-If you want to make custom labels and are not sure how to get the expression you want, send a message to Matt.
+If you want to make custom labels and are not sure how to get the expression you want, ask your TA or come to office hours.

 Selective labeling is another tool that is good to know, but not strictly needed for your homework.
 Go to the SQL Tab.

-Here is an example you can use to make labels only show up on multiples 500′.
-To break this down MOD is the remainder of division, so here we are saying to draw a label, when the remainder of Elevation / 500, is 0.
+Here is an example you can use to make labels only show up on multiples of 500′.
+To break this down, MOD (https://en.wikipedia.org/wiki/Modulo) is the remainder of division, so here we are saying to draw a label, when the remainder of Elevation / 500, is 0.

-Another example you might do would be a cities point layer might use the expression below to label only cities with more than 10000 people.
+Another example you might see would be a cities point layer that might use the expression below to label only cities with more than 10000 people.

 POPULATION > 10000

-A final note here, you will notice that the Label Class is set to Class 1, in the ribbon there is an option to add label classes.
-While outside the scope of what you will be required to do in this class, know that it is possible to use multiple classes to apply different types of label to different feature classes.
-Or in the case of the city example, we might use Class 1, showing only cities over 10000, when the scale is 1:500,000 or more, but class 2 labels everything but only visible at scales finer than 1:500,000.
+A final note here for the contour layer, you will notice that the Label Class (upper left corner of the Labeling ribbon) is set to Class 1.
+In the drop-down tab next to where it says Class 1, there is an option to create label classes.
+While outside the scope of what you will be required to do in this class, know that it is possible to use multiple classes to apply different types of labels to different feature classes.
+Or, in the case of the city example, we might use Class 1 to show only cities over 10000 when the scale is 1:500,000 or more, and Class 2 to label everything, but only visible at scales finer than 1:500,000.
 The possibilities are endless in how intricate you can make your rules.

 4. Create a Locator Map

-At this point in map creation, your main map should be complete, and it is time to start adding some external elements, go to the insert ribbon and add a new layout, make it a landscape letter size layout, and set your scale to 1:60,000.
+At this point in map creation, your main map should be somewhat complete, and it is time to start adding some external elements.
+Go to the insert ribbon and add a new layout, make it a landscape letter-size layout, and set your scale to 1:60,000.

 Next on insert go to “New Map”

-Right click where it says Map2 and go into properties:
+Right click in the Drawing Order where it says Map1 and go into properties: